Melatonin is a naturally occurring hormone that’s associated with sleep, but did you know current research also shows it may help with hair growth?

 Avoid electronics (television, computer, tablet, and cell phone) and instead focus on non-electronics activities.
 You can still use a table lamp or other soft light to do these activities (such as read, write, or do a puzzle).

 If you can, I also recommend increasing your natural light “intake” during the day.
 This means leaving your blinds open and only using other forms of lighting when necessary.
 Additionally, you can use your lunch break to take a walk outside.

 While melatonin is largely produced within the body, you can also consume it.

 Melatonin occurs naturally in a number of foods.
 These include:

 While you shouldn’t eat immediately before bed, you can consume these foods throughout the day to naturally increase your body’s melatonin output.

-While some hormones within the body (such as DHT) can lead to hair loss, others (like melatonin) can actually promote healthy hair growth.
+While some hormones within the body (such as DHT) can lead to follicle miniaturization, others (like melatonin) can actually promote healthy new hairs.

 This is why I believe it’s a good idea to consult with your doctor about any possible hormonal imbalances.
 With your hormones under control, you can then work to regrow your hair.

 Of course, I also recommend you treat the problems (hormonal or otherwise) as naturally as possible.

 Do you have hair problems but aren’t sure of the cause?
 Take the six-question hair loss quiz below to learn more!